Residency Info for Texas Veterans

 Chapter 31 – Vocational Rehabilitation

-Training and rehabilitation for veterans with a service-connected disability that is rated at least 30% disabled.
+Training and rehabilitation for veterans with a service-connected disability that is rated at least 10% to 20% disabled.
 Eligibility is established through the VA VOC REHAB Office in San Antonio, Texas.
 Call (210) 699-2327 for more information.

 Chapter 33 – Post 9/11 GI Bill